sardana-org/sardana-training/README.md

 pseduo elements.
 This materials are supported by some examples of controllers that can be found in the controllers sub-directory.

-4. MacroServer - reviews all the macro features and describes the rolse of the other MacroServer components.
+4. MacroServer - reviews all the macro features and describes the roles of other MacroServer components.
 At the end the macro execution client application, like Spock, are exmplained.

 5. Macros - explains in more detail some macro features and demonstrates some